brger93/archionkarte-20/README.md

 ## Contribution
 As soon as new church records are uploaded to [ARCHION](https://www.archion.de/de/archion-entdecken/alle-news/neue-digitalisate), all help is welcome.

 Ongoing projects can be found on web page of [WikiTree Stammtisch](https://www.wikitree.com/wiki/Space:Stammtisch).
-Please announce your project either in the biweekly meeting or add it to the *Work in Progress* list on the wep page under chapter 4 *Archionkarte 2.0*.
+Please announce your project either in the biweekly meeting or add it to the *Work in Progress* list on the web page under chapter 4 *Archionkarte 2.0*.

+There are no requirements set for pushes to *main* at the moment.

 <!-- RELEASE PROCESS -->
 ## Release Process